 Admission ¥900 (adult)

-Near Dotonbori Street, a short walk from Dotenbori bridge, there is a small temple called Hozenji Temple.
-On the temple’s premises you will find a famous Buddha statue.
+Near Dotonbori Street, a short walk from the Dotonbori Bridge, there is a small temple called Hozenji Temple.
+On the temple’s premises, you will find a famous Buddha statue.
 It is said that once upon a time an elderly woman made a wish to this statue by throwing water on it and her wish came true.
 From that time people have been making wishes by throwing water on it, resulting in the statue being covered with moss.
 It is believed that this Buddha can help to make any wishes come true, thus many people come to this temple to make their wishes.

-Just behind Hozenji Temple, there is Hozenji Yokocho which is a historic stone alley from the Edo era.
+Just behind Hozenji Temple, there is Hozenji Yokocho which is a historic stone alley from the Edo period.
 This alley stretches out for about 80 meters and is home to many local restaurants and bars.
-You can find sophisticated restaurants for Osaka’s specialties such as okonomiyaki (savoury pancakes) and kushikatsu and for high-end Japanese food such as fugu (Japanese pufferfish or blowfish), sushi, and kaiseki ryori (a traditional Japanese multi-course meal).
+You can find sophisticated restaurants for Osaka’s specialties such as okonomiyaki (savory pancakes) and kushikatsu (a battered and deep-fried street food) and for high-end Japanese food such as fugu (Japanese pufferfish or blowfish), sushi, and kaiseki ryori (a traditional Japanese multi-course meal).
 There are also some cafes offering Japanese sweets and desserts.
-This quaint alley has a totally different atmosphere from Dotonbori Street with its flashy colours and lights, and noise.
+This quaint alley has a totally different atmosphere from Dotonbori Street with its flashy colors and lights, and noise.

-By now you can probably guess that Osaka is well known for its food culture.
+By now you can probably guess that Osaka is well-known for its food culture.
 Osaka and especially Dotonbori is a great place to indulge yourself and try some of this delicious Japanese cuisine.
 You can explore the rich tastes and get excited on your own, but you might want to consider joining a food tour!
 The guide will tell you all about Osaka’s history and of course the cuisine.
-As the culinary capital of Japan and home to many world famous dishes, Osaka is a great place to learn more about the Japanese cuisine!
+As the culinary capital of Japan and home to many world-famous dishes, Osaka is a great place to learn more about Japanese cuisine!

 A visit to the culinary capital wouldn’t be complete without a visit to its’ kitchen: Kuromon market.
 The lively, covered market is almost 600 long with shops selling all of Osaka’s best (and strangest) specialties.
-The market dates back to the Edo period, when it was known as Emmeiji market, after the Emmeji temple that was located nearby at the time.
+The market dates back to the Edo period, when it was known as Enmyoji market, after the Enmyoji temple that was located nearby at the time.

-Osaka Shochikuza Theatre is another theatre on the Dotonbori district, it regular shows kabuki performances.
-Kabuki is a traditional Japanese form of performance art hat involves rhythmic music, dance, easy recognisable make-up and costumes.
+Osaka Shochikuza Theatre is another theatre in the Dotonbori district, it regularly shows kabuki performances.
+Kabuki is a traditional Japanese form of performance art that involves rhythmic music, dance, easily recognizable make-up, and costumes.
 Kabuki plays are based on historical events and moral conflicts.
-Even when you cannot understand what is being said, even Japanese can have a hard time because often old language is used, it is still great to watch (a part of) a kabuki performance because of the costumes, dances and interaction.
-And if you lucky there is an English audio guide available.
+Even when you cannot understand what is being said, even Japanese can have a hard time because often old language is used, it is still great to watch (a part of) a kabuki performance because of the costumes, dances, and interaction.
+And if you are lucky there is an English audio guide available.

 - Hotel Ichiei – a traditional ryokan in the middle of the buzzing district.

-- Dotonbori Hotel – a hotel that very much welcomes travellers from all destinations, as you can easily recognise from the funny entrance!
+- Dotonbori Hotel – a hotel that very much welcomes travelers from all destinations, as you can easily recognize from the funny entrance!

-- OYO Hotel Asiato Namba – an affordable hotel at a very convenient location.
+- OYO Hotel Asiato Namba – an affordable hotel in a very convenient location.